IIIF/awesome-iiif/readme.md

 - [IIIF Image Field](https://www.drupal.org/sandbox/sdellis/2421047) - Drupal 7 module that provides an easy way to add IIIF Images to content types, and configure their display.
 Supports Image API versions 1.0 or 2.0.
 - [UniversalViewer4Omeka](https://github.com/Daniel-KM/UniversalViewer4Omeka) - Omeka plugin that implements the IIIF APIs (Image and Presentation) and integrates the UniversalViewer into Omeka.

-## Framework Integration

-Web application framework modules that implement or leverage the IIIF APIs.

-- [djiiif](https://github.com/rogerhoward/djiiif) - djiiif is a Django package designed to make integrating the IIIF Image API easier by extending Django's ImageField.
-By defining one or more named "profiles", your ImageFields expose IIIF-compatible URLs for each profile..

 ## Newspapers